 When selling a property with tenants, the law is not just an afterthought—it’s a critical part of the process.
 Failing to comply with legal requirements can lead to delays, disputes, or even financial penalties.
 Here’s what you need to know:

-- Showings and Access: Tenants must receive at least 24 hours' notice before a showing or inspection, and these appointments should occur at reasonable hours, generally between 8 a.m. and 9 p.m.
+Showings and Access: Tenants must receive at least 24 hours' notice before a showing or inspection, and these appointments should occur at reasonable hours, generally between 8 a.m. and 9 p.m.
 It’s also a good idea to work with your tenants on scheduling to keep disruptions to a minimum.
+It important to note, its only 24 hours notice if the notice is IN PERSON.
+If not, other notices require longer.
+More below

 Open and honest communication is crucial when selling a tenant-occupied property.
 By keeping your tenants informed and involved in the process, you increase the chances of a cooperative and hassle-free sale.